khpandya/Data-Science/README.md

 To get the name directly without the check we can also use -
 ```
 SELECT ProductName FROM [Products] WHERE ProductID in
-(Select ProductID from
+(SELECT ProductID FROM
-(Select ProductID,COUNT(ProductID) AS number from OrderDetails WHERE OrderID in
+  (SELECT ProductID,COUNT(ProductID) AS number FROM OrderDetails WHERE OrderID in
-(Select OrderID from Orders Where CustomerID in
+    (SELECT OrderID FROM Orders WHERE CustomerID in
-(Select CustomerID from Customers where Country is 'Germany'))
+      (SELECT CustomerID FROM Customers WHERE Country is 'Germany'))
-Group by ProductID Order by number DESC LIMIT 1))
+GROUP BY ProductID ORDER BY number DESC LIMIT 1))
 ```
 making use of subqueries.